alejandroatacho/osu-KawataFuquila-CheatList/README.md

 - [**Main Link**](https://osekai.net/snapshots/versions/b20220424/b20220424.zip)
 - [**Alternate Link**](https://cdn.discordapp.com/attachments/598976475579809860/1082594775988981760/osu.exe)

-⚠️ **NOTE:** Most of the cheats and clients enumerated above are not supported by our server.
+## ⚠️ Disclaimer <a name="disclaimer"></a>
+Use these cheats and clients at your own risk.
+While they are curated for use on Kawata and Fuquila servers, we bear no responsibility for any consequences resulting from their use.
+Always abide by the rules and guidelines set by the server administrators and never think of even using these on the official server called Bancho.